 The body is relatively delicate and every part of it is combined intricately.
 You must remember that different parts of your body communicate with each other, even when they’re far apart.
 So don’t think your arms are free from stress when you’re doing a lower body workout.
 People forget to protect this ability and often don’t realize that this is how compensations are created in the body.

-The best way for you to protect yourself is you’re feeling this way, is to take action by resting now.
+The best way for you to protect yourself if you’re feeling this way is to take action by resting now.

 What Is CNS Fatigue?